-- 1. Trimming in or down can: - Lower the bow. - Result in quicker planing off, especially with a heavy load or a stern heavy boat. - Generally improve the ride in choppy water. - Increase steering torque or pull to the right (with the normal right-hand rotation propeller.) - In excess, can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
-This can result in an unexpected turn in either direction (called bow steering or oversteering) if any turn is attempted, or if a significant wave is encountered.
+Trimming in or down can:

+- Lower the bow of the boat. - Result in quicker planing off. - Generally improve the ride in choppy water. - Increase steering torque or pull to the right (with the normal right-hand rotation propeller). - In excess, lower the bow to a point at which the boat begins to plow with the bow in the water while on plane.
+This can result in an unexpected turn in either direction called bow steering or over steering if any turn is attempted, or if a significant wave is encountered.